redflo/pylarexx/Readme.md

 Look at DataListener.py to see how to implement new output modules

+### Other config

+At *config* there are some other configuration options:

+* DetectUnknownSensors: Default: yes.
+If set to "no", pylarexx will only see the configured sensors.
+Good if you have other types of sensors, that create ghost entries.

 ## License

 pylarexx is licensed under the Apache License, version 2, see License.txt.